Chapter 14. Backup and restore

 You should expect data loss due to failover.
 The extent of loss depends on whether you use Metro-DR, which uses synchronous replication, or Regional-DR, which uses asynchronous replication.
 Because Regional-DR uses snapshot-based replication intervals, the window of data loss is proportional to the replication interval length.
 When the VM restarts, the operating system might perform crash recovery.

-This synchronous solution is only available to metropolitan distance data centers with a 10-millisecond latency or less.
+• This synchronous solution is only available to metropolitan distance data centers with a network round-trip latency of 10 milliseconds or less.

-For more information about using the Metro-DR solution for OpenShift Data Foundation with OpenShift Virtualization, see the Red Hat Knowledgebase or IBM’s OpenShift Data Foundation Metro-DR documentation.
+For more information about using the Metro-DR solution for OpenShift Data Foundation with OpenShift Virtualization, see IBM’s OpenShift Data Foundation Metro-DR documentation.

 Red Hat logoGithubRedditYoutubeTwitter